Georgia Aspinox, Programme Director, Primary PG ITE at London Road Campus - University of Reading

 • National Curriculum

-The Initial Teacher Education (ITE) core content framework defines in detail the minimum entitlement of all Student Teachers.
-Drawing on the best available evidence, it sets out the content that ITE providers and their partnerships must draw upon when designing and delivering their ITE programmes.
-The ITE core content framework aligns with the Early Career Framework to establish an entitlement to a 3 or more year structured package of support for all new teachers at the start of their careers.
+The Initial Teacher Training Early Career Framework (ITTECF) defines in detail the minimum entitlement of all student teachers.
+Drawing on the best available evidence, it sets out the content that ITE providers and their partnerships must draw upon when designing and delivering their ITE programmes and the structured package of support for all new teachers at the start of their careers.

 Subject specific tasks